 When PJM receives a severe cold weather forecast or foresees a potential fuel crisis (e.g. embargo, strike, gas pipeline interruption, etc.), real-time updates of fuel limited units will be requested of members via Part G of the Supplementary Status Report (see Attachment C of PJM Manual for Emergency Operations M-13).
 This data will also be reported in other situations when a Supplementary Status Report is requested, such as Capacity Shortage emergencies.
-Refer to PJM Manual for Emergency Operations M-13, Section 6.4 Fuel Limitation Reporting for additional information on Real Time Reporting.
+A unit is considered a resource limited when it is not capable at running at its maximum capacity for the next 72 hours.
+If a unit has less than 72 hours of run time at maximum capacity due to any resource limitation (primary or alternate fuel, emissions, demineralized or cooling water, other consumables), it should be reported to PJM through the "Resource Limitations" page of the PJM Markets Gateway system.